ak-uow/dissertation-write-up/chapters/04-methodology.md

 #### Experiment list

 Below is a table explicitly defining the the make-up of 8 experiment as combinations of the proposed set of technologies to be explored.
-The first experiment is to be considered the control as it merely prompts the user by way of a Bluetooth (or WiFi) beacon to visit a basic web page on their smartphone.
+The first experiment is to be considered the control as it merely prompts the user by way of a Bluetooth (or Wi-Fi) beacon to visit a basic web page on their smartphone.
 All the other experiments build upon this interaction and experience by making the web page more interesting by adjusting the content to simulate interactions that take advantage of the three other technologies.

 | Experiment | Alias ID       | IoT Beacon | Interactive AR | Blockchain Reward | Social Media |
 |-----------:|----------------|:----------:|:--------------:|:-----------------:|:------------:|